EmixamPP/linux-enable-ir-emitter/README.md

 # linux-enable-ir-emitter
 Provides support for infrared cameras that are not directly supported.

+This program was originally designed by PetePriority (https://github.com/PetePriority/chicony-ir-toggle).
+However, the handling of the error codes was not correct, which made it difficult to modify it.
+I also provide in the readme a complete tutorial to help you adapt it to your camera.

 This script was created to use Howdy, a Windows Hello for linux.
 See <https://github.com/boltgolt/howdy/issues/269> if you want to read the reason why this script was created.